tylercrosse/tylercrosse.github.io/src/content/2021-09-26-nand2testris-1/index.md

 #### Putting the pieces together

 The Hack chipset that is created as part of this course follows a Von Neumann Architecture.
-It consists of a input and output mechanisms, memory that stores data and instructions, a control unit that contains a instruction register and program counter, and a processing unit that contains an arithemetic logic unit (ALU) and processor registers.
+It consists of input and output mechanisms, memory that stores data and instructions, a control unit containing an instruction register and program counter, and a processing unit containing an arithmetic logic unit (ALU) and processor registers.

 ![von neumann architecture](von-neumann-architecture.png)

 ### Machine Language

 Machine language is the point where hardware meets software.
-A machine language is a hardware dependent formalism for coding instructions.
-It provides a way of controlling hardware to perform arithmetic, logical operations, read and write values from and to the computer's memory, and decide which instruction to fetch and execute next.
+A machine language is a hardware-dependent formalism for coding instructions.
+It provides a way of controlling hardware to perform logical arithmetic operations, read and write values from and to the computer's memory, and decide which instruction to fetch and execute next.

-Here's an example of a very simple program written in the hack machine language.
-At the end of this the value 5 gets stored in RAM[0]:
+Here's an example of an elementary program written in the Hack machine language.
+At the end of this, the value 5 gets stored in RAM[0]:

 ```nasm
 // Computes R0 = 2 + 3  (R0 refers to RAM[0])